- Management Plan

 The partnerships making this project possible

 We are getting all kinds of partners together for this project.
-The local rock climbing community and the cavers from NECA are contributing as volunteers with their local knowledge, sweat and hard work in our invasive plant removal events.
+The local rock climbing community and the cavers from NECA (@neca.espeleologia.arrabida on Instagram) are contributing as volunteers with their local knowledge, sweat and hard work in our invasive plant removal events.

-The Portuguese Botanical Society is contributing with their expertise and the local park authorities (ICNF) are helping ensure our efforts fit into the broader conservation strategy for this protected area.
+The Portuguese Botanical Society is contributing with crucial plant science expertise and the local park authorities (ICNF) are helping ensure our efforts fit into the broader conservation strategy for this protected area.
+Finally, we have the support of the local municipality (Camara Municipal de Sesimbra) for logistical issues and to coordinate with their ongoing efforts to conserve the area's unique biodiversity.

 Sources & further reading